backstage/backstage/docs/deployment/pulumi/aws.md

 > **DISCLAIMER: The `deploy` command is in alpha and still experimental.
 Do not use the `deploy` command for production deployments.**

-Getting started with Backstage mostly starts with a proof-of-concept phase.
-To make the proof-of-concept phase more seamless there is the `deploy` command.
-The `deploy` command should make it easier for you to deploy your Backstage instance on a cloud provider.
-Currently the `deploy` command only supports deploying `Backstage` on AWS Lightsail.
+Getting started with Backstage often involves setting up an instance on a cloud provider and sharing it with your team so they can experiment.
+To make this cloud deployment easier, we've built a `deploy` command to stand up a proof-of-concept instance on AWS (using Lightsail).

 ## What is AWS Lightsail